 Where can I find a course?

 Here are a few companies and institutions that, between them, offer thousands of different courses to expand our world.
-With some completely free, and others starting from 13.99 per month up to £49.99 per month.
+With some offering free trials, and others starting from £9.99 per month up to £49.99 per month.
 Why not pop the kettle on, have a browse and be inspired.
 What will you learn?

 Udemy is a great way for us to learn things we never thought we could get to - either because of time constraints, or because we’ve never come across somewhere that offers exactly what we are looking for.

-With a huge selection of courses to choose from, Udemy has something for everyone.
+With courses starting from £13.99, and a huge selection of courses to choose from, Udemy has something for everyone.
 From design to self development, or photography to music.
 What’s your pick?